zammad/zammad-admin-documentation/manage-text-modules.rst

 Text Modules
 ************

 Create text modules to spend less time writing responses.
-Text modules can include smart variables like the users name or email address.
+You can create text passages or even entire response templates.Text modules can include smart variables like the users name or email address.
 Here you can add new text modules, delete or edit them.

 Examples of snippets are: